Aerial Yoga Forearm Planks: Teaching & Alignment Discussion

 Tight Shoulders:

-For students with limited shoulder mobility, forearm planks—both on the mat and with the hammock—may be especially challenging.
-While they may have the strength, they often lack the mobility to stack shoulders directly over the elbows, which is essential for proper alignment.
-As they progress into hammock-supported forearm planks, tucks, or pikes, they may struggle to maintain this stack.
+For students with limited shoulder mobility, forearm planks on the mat or hammock may be especially challenging.
+They may have the strength but often lack mobility to stack shoulders directly over the elbows.
+This shoulder stack is essential for proper alignment.
+As they progress into hammock-supported forearm planks, tucks, or pikes, maintaining the stack may be difficult.

 You may observe: